IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

 The YAML description above contains two groups: **hypervisors** and **vms**.
-Within the hypervisors group, Eve is currently the only member present with the necessary SSH network connection parameters.
+Within the hypervisors group, hypervisor_name is currently the only member present with the necessary SSH network connection parameters.

-The **vms** group has two members, namely **vmXXX** and **vmYYY**.
-At this stage, we do not know much except for the fact that we are going to instantiate two virtual machines.
+The **vms** group has two members, namely **vmXX** and **vmYY**.
+At this stage, you do not know much except for the fact that you are going to instantiate two virtual machines.

-The SSH network connection parameters for all virtual machines will be provided after they are started and the dynamic inventory Python script is run.
+The SSH network connection parameters for all virtual machines will be provided after they are started and the dynamic inventory is built.

 ### Step 2: The host_vars directory and its content